treforevans/treforevans.github.io/index.md

  In Advances in Neural Information Processing Systems (NIPS), 2018.  <br /> [<a href="https://arxiv.org/abs/1809.04279">Paper</a>] [<a href="https://github.com/treforevans/direct">Code</a>]

+We explore a new research direction in variational inference with discrete latent variable priors.
+The proposed "DIRECT" approach can *exactly* compute ELBO gradients, its training complexity is *independent* of the number of training points, and its posterior samples consist of sparse and low-precision quantized integers.
+Using latent variables discretized as extremely low-precision 4-bit quantized integers, we demonstrate accurate inference on datasets with over two-million points where training takes just seconds.
 <br clear="right" />

 ### Scalable Gaussian Processes with Grid-Structured Eigenfunctions (GP-GRIEF)